jonesandy/tdd-exercises/README.md

 And I want to see the average of my last 3 ratings
 ```

-The process was to imagine how I would use the program, build tests for those scenarios and then write the code to make those tests pass.
+The process was to imagine how I would use the program first.
+Once I had the usages in mind, build tests for those scenarios and then write the code to make those tests pass.
 Once I have a passing test I can then refactor if needed.

 Code example found [here](lib/student.rb).
 Test file found [here](spec/student_spec.rb).